paradigmxyz/reth/docs/repo/crates/eth-wire.md

 );
 ```

-And the corresponding trait implementations:
+And the corresponding trait implementations are present in the primitives crate.

 [File: crates/primitives/src/transaction/mod.rs](...)
 ```rust, ignore